ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/switchImplIntf-spec.md

 ##### Response

 - result: DocumentUri[] (non-empty)
-- error: code and message set in case an exception happens during the willSaveWaitUntil request.
+- error: code and message set in case an exception happens during the `ocamllsp/switchImplIntf` request.